andkov/psy532/materials/temp.md

-##PSYC-532: Introduction to Statistical Modeling for Social Sciences
+##Introduction to Statistical Modeling for Social Sciences

 | When  | Where  | Semester  | Dates  | Email   |Office   | Hours | Phone  |
 |---|---|---|---|---|---|---|---|